FarzanaR11/Text-Generation-Effect-from-given-Text-Prompt-on-Yelp-Using-DistilBERT-Model-in-NLP/README.md

-# Text-Generation Effect from given Text Prompt on Yelp Using DistilBERT Model in NLP
+# Text-Generation Effect from given Text Prompt on Yelp Using DistilGPT2 Model in NLP